laurentkal/GettingData/README.md

 - the run_analysis.R script that performs the 5 step-analyses.
 - the code book describing the variables contained in the tidy dataset
 - the tidy dataset ('averageData.txt'), which is the output of step 5.

 The original dataset used for this course is the UCI's Human Activity Recognition Using Smartphones dataset.
 It can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-To run the 'run_analysis.R' script, you must download it and uncompress it in your working directory.
+To run the 'run_analysis.R' script, you must download and uncompress the original dataset in your working directory.
 All files must be in the same working directory and must not be renamed.

 ##Comments on step 1
 The datasets are merged using rbind() in order to produce one global dataset for both the train and test sets.
 Note that activity and subject IDs are also added in the process.